-In the regulations of the developing countries, an integrative structuring is not formed in terms of administrative and technical aspects in the field of real estate valuation.
-This situation causes disorder in applications.
+An integrative structuring is not formed in administrative and technical aspects in the regulations on real estate valuation in developing countries.
+This causes confusion in applications.
 As valuation is open to illegal fiscal relations, it should include ethical rules, transparency and strict control mechanisms (AYÖP, 2012).
-Standardization of real estate activities, centralizing implementation and inspection operations, recording real estate values and controlling fluctuations in the real estate market, eliminating repetitive operations and differences, and making a regulation of real estate valuation in developing countries is needed due to similar reasons.
+A legal regulation of real estate valuation in developing countries is necessary to standardize real estate activities, centralize implementation and inspection operations, record real estate values, control fluctuations in the real estate market, eliminate repetitive operations and differences in the institutions, etc.